 How we are helping

-2015-16 Total Australian ODA Estimated Outcome for North Pacific
+2018-19 Total Australian ODA Estimated Outcome for North Pacific

-2016-17 Bilateral Budget Estimate for North Pacific
+2019-20 Bilateral Budget Estimate for North Pacific

-2016-17 Total Australian ODA Estimate for North Pacific
+2019-20 Total Australian ODA Estimate for North Pacific

-Australia’s aid program in the North Pacific is focused on RMI, the Republic of Palau, and the Federated States of Micronesia (FSM).
-The Australian Government will provide an estimated $9.8 million in total Official Development Assistance (ODA) to the North Pacific in 2016-17.
-This will include an estimated $5 million in bilateral funding to the North Pacific.
+Australia’s aid program in the North Pacific focusses on the Republic of the Marshall Islands (RMI), the Republic of Palau, and the Federated States of Micronesia.
+The Australian Government will provide an estimated $8.4 million in Official Development Assistance (ODA) to the North Pacific in 2019-20.
+This will include an estimated $5.0 million in bilateral funding.

-Australia's regional programs complement our bilateral programs across the Pacific.
-Our regional programs assist RMI including through: support for fisheries management, via the Forum Fisheries Agency; support to prepare for and mitigate the impacts of severe climate, tidal and oceanographic events through the Climate and Oceans Support Program in the Pacific; and support for strengthening governance and accountability through the Pacific Islands Centre for Public Administration, the Pacific Financial Technical Assistance Centre and the Pacific Regional Audit Initiative.
+Australia's regional programs complement its bilateral programs across the Pacific.
+Our regional programs include those that assist the Republic of the Marshall Islands manage their fisheries (through the Forum Fisheries Agency), mitigate the impacts of severe climate, tidal and oceanographic events (through the Climate and Oceans Support Program in the Pacific), and strengthen governance and accountability (through the Pacific Islands Centre for Public Administration, the Pacific Financial Technical Assistance Centre and the Pacific Regional Audit Initiative).

-Australia’s bilateral aid investments in RMI support the following objectives:
+Australia’s bilateral aid investments in the Republic of the Marshall Islands support the following objectives:

 Objective 1: Increasing access to clean water and sanitation

-Objective 3: Achieving gender equality and enhancing women’s empowerment
+Objective 2: Achieving gender equality and enhancing women’s empowerment

 Our changing program